Machi2130/AI_Web_Scraping/README.md

-Download Ollama on local machine as per your Computer configuation from link as per OS https://ollama.com/ choose llama3.1 copy this command (ollama run llama3.1)
+Download Ollama on the local machine as per your Computer configuration from the link as per OS https://ollama.com/ choose llama3.1
+(ollama run llama3.1) to run the ollama